 UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

-Bears, elephants, tigers, and other wild and exotic animals don't ride bicycles, walk on their front legs, jump through hoops of fire, or give rides because they want to—they do it because they're afraid of the consequences that they'll face if they don't.
+Bears, tigers, and other wild and exotic animals don't ride bicycles, walk on their front legs, jump through hoops of fire, or give rides because they want to—they do it because they're afraid of the consequences that they'll face if they don't.
 But California is considering a bill that would end this abuse in the state, and we need your help as a resident to get it passed right away.

 These animals are dragged from city to city in cages, chains, or cramped trailers and forced to perform demeaning, confusing, and often painful trucks under the threat of bullhooks—sharp steel-tipped rods that resemble fireplace pokers—whips, and other weapons.